Skip to main content

 Formal Looks

-When you have a particular theme you wish to uphold (or if you simply prefer a more formal look), have all the photos in custom picture framing materials with identical style and size, and hang them evenly spaced.
+When you have a particular theme you wish to uphold (or if you simply prefer a more formal look), have all the photos matted and framed in an identical style and size, and hang them evenly spaced.
 Whether you wish to display individual portraits of your children, or a collection of wedding photos from several generations of family members, a symmetrical arrangement is the most formal display and perfect for a living room or foyer.

 Your family’s portraits are works of art, and an at-home gallery is sure to enliven your home with great personality and flair.
 After careful planning, perhaps even with the help of a professional, you can admire your family’s beauty on a daily basis when you thoughtfully display their photographs throughout your home.